gcpjedi/google-k8s-workshop-v2/modules/10-istio.md

 1. Open web preview at port `8088` and append `dotviz` to the path.
 You should see sample-app service topology.

+1. Setup access to the Jaeger dashboard by using port-forwarding
+    ```
+    kubectl port-forward -n istio-system $(kubectl get pod -n istio-system -l app=jaeger -o jsonpath='{.items[0].metadata.name}') 16686:16686 &
+    ```

+1. Open web preview at port `16686`.
+You should see the Jaeger dashboard.

 ---

 Next: [Audit Logging](11-audit-logging.md)